Arvin-Mohammadi/Autonomous-Vehicle-2021/README.md

 ```
 |
 |
-main directory:
+main directory
     |
     |
-    yolov5: This directory is made by using the command !git clone https://github.com/ultralytics/yolov5
+    yolov5 # This directory is made by using the command !git clone https://github.com/ultralytics/yolov5
     |
     |
 ```